Are you new to analogue photography? Well, here’s your beginners guide to film photography and shooting film.

 Professional darkrooms/labs are a better choice.
 They tend to have more experience and they are worth seeking out.

 If you really want to learn about film, the best thing to do is learn to develop it yourself.
-Understanding how to process film will teach you a lot more about analogue photography.
+Understanding how to process film will teach you much about analogue photography.

 6. More To Learn

 If you need some help deciding which film to choose next then check out our Film Reviews.
 You can also see what our customers are shooting on our This Is How You Shoot Film page.
 We’d love to see your shots.
 So, follow us on Instagram and join in!